- Do your research!

 - Suit: Wear a two-piece matching suit in navy, dark grey, or black.
 A pant or skirt/blazer combination is also an appropriate option.
 If you choose to wear a dress or skirt, wear hosiery in neutral or sheer shades.

 - Shirt: A long-sleeve, collared, button-down shirt with a tie is appropriate.
 For those who prefer a blouse, knit sweater, or shell, those are also appropriate.

 - Shoes & Socks: Match your belt to your shoes.
 Wear dark colored socks and professional business shoes, professional-looking heels (low enough for you to be comfortable), or flats.

 - Grooming: Jewelry, accessories, and make-up should be minimal and professional.
 Avoid perfumes or colognes.
 Fingernails should be clean and tidy, with any polish in a neutral color.
 Hair should be neat and persons with facial hair should be clean shaven or have well-groomed facial hair (that means tidying up that man-bun!).

 - Never wear: Shorts, sandals, t-shirts, miniskirts, low-cut blouses, leggings, excessively large jewelry, platform heels, clown wigs, or fake antlers.

 - Bring updated copies of your resume.

-- Utilize Career Services to make sure you are presenting yourself well in your resume.
+- Utilize the Career & Professional Development Center to make sure you are presenting yourself well in your resume.